kimh/clojure-by-example/source/index.md

 <br>
 <br>

-One important trait of sets is that **it does not contain an element more than once.**
+One important trait of sets is that **they do not contain duplicates of an element.**

 ## Disj